We all know that it’s the details that give a railroad or a

 know exactly how they’re used.
 The post is triangular.
 The photos show the two sides that have

-This old style C&O crossbuck still stands near Frederick Hall.
-(2005 photo by Gary Smith.
+This old style C&O crossbuck was still standing near Frederick Hall in 2005.
+(Photo by Gary Smith.
 Used with permission).

 An old C&O block phone in the collection of Bradley Hughes.
 (Bradley Hughes photo.
 Used with permission).

 One often overlooked detail are the lineside telegraph poles.
 This one stands

 just east of the Doctors Road grade crossing.
 According to Gill Pollard this